The 300+ best Black Friday 2022 deals to shop now | CNN Underscored

 • Big Blanket Co: Stay cozy all winter under an enormous blanket from Big Blanket Co and save up to $100 through Nov.
 22.

-• Big Fig: Plus-sized sleepers can sleep comfortably on a mattress from Big Fig and save $400 with code FRIYAY.
+• Big Fig: Plus-size sleepers can sleep comfortably on a mattress from Big Fig and save $400 with code FRIYAY.

-• Birch: Get $400 off any Birch Mattress and 2 Free Eco-Rest Pillows right now.
+• Birch: Get $400 off any Birch Mattress and two free Eco-Rest pillows right now.

 • Botana Bedding: Save on Botana Bedding starting Nov.
 15 and through the holidays.